Victim Killed in Colorado Gold Mine Tour Accident Identified as Tour Guide

 “We did lose a person in our local community who will be missed, who is the father of a child and has family in the area,” Mikesell said during a press conference on Oct.
 11.

 The elevator experienced a mechanical failure at about 500 feet beneath the surface on Oct.
-10. Mikesell said that Weier was among the 11 people who were initially brought out of the mine on the elevator.
+10. Mikesell said Weier was among the 11 people who were initially brought out of the mine on the elevator.

 “My feelings are that he was attempting to make everybody safe.
-I don’t know what occurred though, I think our investigation will come out with that,” the sheriff said.
+I don’t know what occurred, though.
+I think our investigation will come out with that,” the sheriff said.

 Twelve others were stranded for about six hours at 1,000 feet down the mine before being rescued.
 Mikesell said they were only told that there was “a simple elevator issue” to keep them calm until they were brought back to surface.

 “We made the ultimate decision not to tell them what was occurring at 500 foot and the surface,” he said.
-“We knew we couldn’t help them if there was a medical emergency.”
+“We knew we couldn’t help them if there was a medical emergency.

 Authorities are still investigating the cause of the incident, according to the sheriff.
-Mikesell said that an issue occurred with the doors at 500 feet down the mine, but what caused the issue remains unknown.
+Mikesell said an issue occurred with the doors at 500 feet down the mine, but what caused the issue remains unknown.

 The original mine was opened in the 1800s and ceased operations in the 1960s.
 Cripple Creek, a town of about 1,100 people, is located southwest of Colorado Springs.